 - Cover work area around stove with plastic table cover or newspaper and have paper towels handy to protect against any possible spills.

-- Fill a stainless steel pot with two to three gallons of hot water.
+- Fill a stainless steel pot with three gallons of hot water.

 - Add 1 teaspoon of dish detergent to help promote level dyeing.